Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles

 In this section we state and prove our main theorem (Theorem \ref{Thm: main theorem}).
 We begin by recalling the construction of a (sutured) Heegaard diagram from a bridge presentation of a knot.
 In Subsection \ref{subs: Tensors from HD's} we briefly recall the (dual of the) construction of \cite{LN:twisted}.
 Our main theorem is shown in Subsection \ref{subs: Main thm}, along with its corollary about twisted Reidemeister torsion.

-In all that follows, we let $H$ be a finite dimensional Hopf superalgebra over a field $\kk$ with a two-sided integral $\la$ and a two-sided cointegral $\La$ such that $\la(\La)=1$.
-We also let $K\sb S^3$ be a knot and $T$ a $(1,1)$-tangle whose closure is $K$.
+In all that follows, we let $H$ be a finite dimensional involutory Hopf algebra over a field $\kk$ (in $\Vect$ or $\SVect$) with a two-sided integral $\la$ and a two-sided cointegral $\La$ such that $\la(\La)=1$.
+We also let $K\sb S^3$ be a knot and $T$ a long knot whose closure is $K$.